magenta-aps/mox/doc/LoRa_HOWTO.rst

 A note for developers
 ---------------------

-This guide assumes that the LoRA is configured to use SAML authentication, which is the case when interacting with deployed instances.
+This guide assumes that the LoRA installation uses SAML authentication, which is the case when interacting with deployed instances.
 For development, however, it is frequently easier to disable authentication in ``settings.py``::